HenryLin512/capstone-project-calorie-hawk/README.md

 Option 2 — 💻 Run Locally from Code (For Full Testing)

 👉 Step 1 — Clone the Repository
-git clone <our repository URL> in your VS Code
+git clone <our repository URL> in your VS Code and download Expo Go on your phone.

 👉 Step 2 — Install Dependencies